Partitioning Perfect Graphs into Stars: Interval graphs

 \section{Interval graphs}

-In this section, we present algorithms that solve \probStarPart{} on unit interval graphs in linear time and \probPthreePart{} on interval graphs in quasilinear time.
+\looseness=-1 In this section, we present algorithms that solve \probStarPart{} on unit interval graphs and on trivially perfect graphs in linear time, and a simple greedy algorithm that solves \probPthreePart{} on interval graphs in quasilinear time.

 An \emph{interval graph} is a graph whose vertices one-to-one correspond to intervals on the real line such that there is an edge between two vertices if and only if their representing intervals intersect.
-In a \emph{unit interval graph}, all representing intervals have the same length.
+Interval graphs naturally occur in many scheduling applications~\cite{KLPS07,BMNW14}.
+In a \emph{unit interval graph}, all representing intervals are open and have the same length, while in a \emph{trivially perfect graph}, any two representing intervals are either disjoint or one is properly contained in the other.